message/iata/DE.md

 4. Passengers entering or transiting through Germany must have a negative COVID-19 test result.
 The test must be taken at most 48 hours before arrival.
 Tests accepted are: antigen, PCR, RT-LAMP and TMA.
 The test result must be in English, French or German.
 - This does not apply to passengers younger than 6 years.
 5. Airline crew entering Germany from Botswana, Brazil, Eswatini (Swaziland), India, Lesotho, Malawi, Mozambique, South Africa, Zambia or Zimbabwe must have a negative COVID-19 test result.
 The test must be taken at most 48 hours before arrival.
 Tests accepted are: antigen, PCR, RT-LAMP and TMA.
 The test result must be in English, French or German.
-6. Airline crew entering Germany from Andorra, Argentina, Armenia, Aruba, Bahrain, Bolivia, Bonaire, St. Eustatius and Saba, Bosnia and Herzegovina, Cape Verde, Colombia, Croatia, Curacao, Cyprus, Ecuador, Egypt, Estonia, France, Hungary, Iran, Jordan, Kosovo (Rep.), Kuwait, Latvia, Lebanon, Lithuania, Malta, Mexico, Mongolia, Montenegro, Netherlands, North Macedonia (Rep.), Oman, Palestinian Territory, Paraguay, Poland, Qatar, Serbia, Seychelles, Slovakia, Slovenia, St. Maarten, Sudan, Sweden, Syria, Tanzania, Tunisia, Turkey, Ukraine or Uruguay must have a negative COVID-19 test result.
+6. Airline crew entering Germany from Andorra, Argentina, Armenia, Aruba, Bahrain, Bolivia, Bonaire, St. Eustatius and Saba, Bosnia and Herzegovina, Cape Verde, Colombia, Costa Rica, Croatia, Curacao, Cyprus, Ecuador, Egypt, Estonia, France, Georgia, Hungary, Iran, Jordan, Kosovo (Rep.), Kuwait, Latvia, Lebanon, Lithuania, Maldives, Malta, Mexico, Mongolia, Montenegro, Nepal, Netherlands, North Macedonia (Rep.), Oman, Palestinian Territory, Paraguay, Poland, Qatar, Serbia, Seychelles, Slovakia, Slovenia, St. Maarten, Sudan, Sweden, Syria, Tanzania, Tunisia, Turkey, Ukraine or Uruguay must have a negative COVID-19 test result.
 The test must be taken at most 48 hours before arrival.
 Tests accepted are: antigen, PCR, RT-LAMP and TMA.
 The test result must be in English, French or German.
 - This does not apply to airline crew who are staying in Germany for less than 72 hours.
 7. Passengers arriving from a risk area must register before departure at <a href="https://www.einreiseanmeldung.de/">https://www.einreiseanmeldung.de</a> .
 8. Airline crew arriving from a high-incidence area or an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de/">https://www.einreiseanmeldung.de</a> .